david-macmahon/disk_hammer/README.md

 file, so chunks are not unique within a file unless the file contains only COUNT chunks.

-The array of iovec structures is actualy (COUNT-1) elements longer than needed so that the desired file length can be obtained by starting with any of the first COUNT elements of the array.
+The array of iovec structures is actually (COUNT-1) elements longer than needed so that the desired file length can be obtained by starting with any of the first COUNT elements of the array.
 This is used to ensure that the file contents are different with each iteration of the write loop.
 The